Photonsters/anycubic-photon-docs/FAQ.md

 **As of October 2019, the original Photon (Classic) with steel bodies have been discreetly discontinued.
 The ones now being sold look like the originals but are in fact a Photon-S variant in the original Photon's body.
 These look-alike "original" Photons are incompatible with the true original Photons; the mainboard, firmware and file formats are incompatible.**

+### How can I tell if my original Photon (Classic) is a true original or the new look-alike?
+Unfortunately, since they look physically the same, the only way to tell is to check the firmware version or check the motherboard inside.
+Look-alike (non-original) original Photons ship with firmware version v3.4.1.

 ### What about the differences between the original Photon (Classic) and the Photon-S?
 The Photon-S was released in February 2019, supposedly as an interim upgrade to the original Photon.
 However, it turned out to be a sidegrade, rather than a true upgrade.
 Due to the different motherboard, it's actually a completely *different* printer altogether.